-Procedure for student: While a senior you should consult both your academic advisor and the graduate program coordinator of the master's or doctoral program you wish to pursue and officially request participation in the bachelor's-to-graduate degree plan by completion of form GS6-Bachelor-to-Graduate Request for Combined Education Plan.
+Procedure for student: While a senior, you should consult both your academic adviser and the graduate program coordinator of the master's program you wish to pursue and officially request participation in the combined bachelor's/master's program by completing form GS6-Bachelor-to-Graduate Request for Combined Education Plan.
+Endorsements by the program coordinator or department chair of both programs are required.
+Note: The GRE cannot be required for students approved via GS6-Bachelor-to-Graduate forms to pursue graduate degree programs.